 The same hallway had the linen closet built into it.
 I completely opened up the wall to the storage closet gaining about 18″ in linear access and then recessed a tall cabinet built to the ceiling.
 The old bi-fold doors never opened fully and the opening had to be closed in to hold the bi-fold doors losing valuable accessible storage space.
 The four doors of the built-in cabinet allowed full access to the linen storage and were aesthetically pleasing as it matched the built-in vanity and became integral to the wall and bead-board paneling.

 Flipping the shower and the toilet area was important to this bathroom transformation for functionality.
-I designed a half wall which did two things, it gave privacy to both the shower and the toilet area without visually reducing the size of the bathroom and allowing natural light to travel throughout the bathroom freely.
+I designed a half wall that did two things, it gave privacy to both the shower and the toilet area without visually reducing the size of the bathroom and allowing natural light to travel throughout the bathroom freely.
 Clear glass continued the shower walls to allow transparency in the space which I used to impact the design aesthetics.

 Once you have a functional design then you can move on to the fun stuff, selecting the materials and bathroom fixtures.
 This is where you need to decide what your design style will be.
 My client’s home was located in a coastal community near the beach.
 The homeowner desired it to have a coastal vibe.
 As you saw with the existing photographs of the bathroom, the room was dark and dreary.
 In order to give the illusion of a larger space, I felt that the walls, cabinetry, and paneling should all be white.
 This created, what I call, the canvas to the design which allowed me to pop colors through, tile, fabric, and artwork.